elm-in-elm/compiler/README.md

 ## Goals

-1. :book: **compiler as Elm library:** so that we can publish it on https://package.elm-lang.org/ and unlock new kinds of Elm applications (like Slack bots, [Klipse](https://github.com/viebel/klipse) integration, stepping debuggers, ...)!
+1. :book: **compiler as Elm library:** so that we can publish it on https://package.elm-lang.org/ and unlock new kinds of Elm applications (like Elm-evaluating Slack bots, [Klipse](https://github.com/viebel/klipse) integration, stepping debuggers, ...)!
 2. :children_crossing: **learning friendly:** so that folks can learn how to write a compiler in Elm (similarly to Richard Feldman's [elm-spa-example](https://github.com/rtfeldman/elm-spa-example)).
 This means `elm-in-elm` is focused on readability, beauty, approachability, simplicity, great docs and great tests first, and only then completeness and speed.
 3. :bulb: **exploration ready:** the first two points enable folks to hack on the compiler (as it's written in Elm, which they know, and the code is new-people-friendly) and answer some questions!
 (For example, what's the best order of optimizations?
 How would emitting to JavaScript have to look like to make it extra amenable to Google Closure Compiler's advanced optimizations?)
 4. :wrench: **extensible:** again, the first two (three?) points make it easy and invite extending the compiler in various ways, eg. a native binary target, different type inference algorithm, new optimizations, `where` syntax, etc.